 - Scholarship recipients will be notified once the Scholarship Commitee has made its decision.

 - The scholarship will be awarded on the basis of demonstrated academic ability, evidence of extracurricular involvement, and financial need.

-- Once a student has received the scholarship, it will be renewable for the duration of the initial degree program as long as the student meets both academic and service requirements and maintains appropriate immigration status.
+- Once a student has received the scholarship, it will be renewed each semester of the degree program as long as the student meets both academic and service requirements and maintains appropriate immigration status.

-- Submit a complete International Student Scholarship Application Packet by the deadline (Summer/Fall semester: March 15; Spring semester: October 1)
+- Submit a completed International Student Scholarship Application packet by the deadline

-- Note: Many students apply for this scholarship each year.
-Because only a limited numbers of scholarships are available, you should not depend on receiving the scholarship when you complete your Certificate of Finances.
+4. Note: Many students apply for this scholarship each year.
+Because a limited number of scholarships is available, you should not depend on receiving the scholarship when you complete your Certificate of Finances.

 Maintaining the Scholarship